 Where Did Ashwagandha Originate?

 Ashwagandha has been used in Ayurvedic medicine since 6000 BC.
-Ayurvedic medicine is an ancient Indian medical system with the belief that there is a delicate balance between the mind, body, and spirit, which is crucial for health and wellbeing.
+Ayurvedic medicine is an ancient Indian medical system with the belief that there is a delicate balance between the mind, body, and spirit, which is crucial for health and well-being.
 Ayurveda is still used around the world, and to this day continues to be a legitimate medical system in India.

 In Ayurveda, ashwagandha has been thought of as the most prominent Rasayana herb.
 Rasayana is translated to mean “path of essence” and is described as an herbal preparation that promotes rejuvenation and youthfulness of mental and physical health.
-It was often given to children, the middle aged, and elderly people as a tonic to promote longevity.
+It was often given to children, the middle-aged, and elderly people as a tonic to promote longevity.

 In Ayurvedic medicine and modern medicine alike, ashwagandha is also considered an adaptogenic herb.
 This special type of herb is used to help the body reduce stressors.
 These stressors can be physical, chemical, hormonal, or biological.
 Ashwagandha helps support the stress response and may help regulate hormones.
 With its antioxidant properties, it can help protect against the negative effects of stress on the body.

-What Are Ashwagandha’s Benefits for Women?
+What Are the Benefits of Ashwagandha for Women?

 Women go through many changes during life and have many responsibilities on their shoulders.
 Perhaps ashwagandha may be what we need to help support women’s overall health, support our changing bodies, and provide anti-aging remedies.